 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Environmental health, including water and land management, is restored and managed to support ecosystem services, ensuring lasting benefits across broad landscapes and people.
-Collaborative management planning and integrated policy implementation at landscape scales, with an ongoing community of practice on water, food, and climate security, and climate resilience in the region.
+Environmental health and biodiversity will be supported through collaborative management planning and integrated policy implementation at landscape scales, with an ongoing community of practice on water, food and climate security and resilience in East and Southern Africa, bringing 798,000 hectares of land under improved management.

 Header photo: Cutting fodder at Simon and Sylvia Kiruja’s dairy farm in Meru, Kenya.
 The family is among those who have received training and new technology like the Brachiaria fodder grass varieties to improve milk yields.
 Photo by G. Smith/Alliance of Bioversity International and CIAT.